-The Company has not yet filed its income tax return for Fiscal 2020, and continues to evaluate other tax positions or strategies that could affect taxable income or loss.
-Accordingly, the impacts on the Company's income tax provisions and taxes payable or refundable related to the CARES Act are subject to change.
+The Company continues to evaluate the elections available under current regulations and recent government stimulus efforts.
+Accordingly, the impacts on the Company's income tax provisions and taxes payable or refundable related to these items are subject to change.

 Financial Condition and Liquidity